gradient-divergence/agentic-retail-foundations/README.md

 ## Contribution Guidelines

-Please refer to `CONTRIBUTING.md` (to be added) for details on how to contribute to this project.
+Please refer to [`CONTRIBUTING.md`](CONTRIBUTING.md) for details on how to contribute to this project.
 General expectations include following the development best practices outlined above, ensuring tests pass, and documenting changes.

 ## Documentation Website